-This person brings up concerns shared by several other community members about how an expanded campus would impact the watershed it is located on and how it may potentially impact the water supply for the city.
+This person brings up concerns shared by others about how an expanded campus would impact the watershed it is located on and potentially the water supply for the city.
 Some participants were also concerned about overdevelopment in general.
 Participants mentioned increased traffic as a concern for the area.
 One person said, "I don't think that that region can sustain the traffic that will come with people coming and going in droves and putting a strain on the neighborhoods as well."
 This is a common concern to do with the effect on the residential nearby neighborhoods of adding a large number of students and staff to one campus.
 These concerns are summarized generally by this question from a participant, "What can we do with the campus to make it acceptable for the residential neighborhoods that surround it?"